 How long should you maintain payroll records?

-In general, it is good practice to maintain payroll records for 3 years.
-However, if there are audits or missed tax returns that need investigation you should be prepared to hold on to the documents for at least 7 years or more.
+In general, it is good practice to maintain payroll records for three years.
+However, if there are audits or missed tax returns that need investigation, you should hold on to the documents for at least seven years or more.

 Disclaimer: The information in this article is general in nature and businesses should consider whether the information is appropriate to their needs.
 Legal and other matters referred to in this article are based on 7shifts' interpretation of laws existing at the time and should not be relied on in place of professional legal advice.
 7shifts is not responsible for the content of any site owned by a third party that may be linked to this article, and no warranty is made by 7shifts concerning the suitability, accuracy, or timeliness of the content of any site that may be linked to this article.
 7shifts disclaims all liability (except for any liability which by law cannot be excluded) for any error, inaccuracy, or omission from the information contained in this article and any loss or damage suffered by any person directly or indirectly through relying on the information contained in this article.